Difference Between Adobe RGB and sRGB

 Generally, photographers have these questions, which color space

-They should use it while shooting or for editing photographs?
+Should they use it while shooting or for editing photographs?
 Is it sRGB or AdobeRGB?
 Which one is best suitable for their purpose?
-Let us get into in the detailed information in color space Adobe RGB vs sRGB.
+Let us understand the detailed information in color space Adobe RGB vs sRGB.

-A color space is a part of the color gamut, which is basically the universal colour tones.
+A color space is a part of the color gamut, basically the universal color tones.
 It refers to a specific range of colors available in the photograph.

-You can count on up to about 16.7 million colours in it.
+You can count on up to about 16.7 million colors in it.

-There are basically three types of colour spaces: sRGB, AdobeRGB, ProPhoto RGB.
+There are three types of color spaces: sRGB, AdobeRGB, and ProPhoto RGB.

-In Lightroom and camera, it’s very easy to select which colour space you are looking for.
+In Lightroom and camera, selecting which color space you are looking for is very easy.

 Go to the export file, let the image open, then under “file setting”, select the one option you want to use.
 Yeah, but the question is which one??

-Right, so let us discuss it more in detail.
-ProPhoto and Adobe RGB give the photographer a wider segment of colours.
-ON the other hand,
+Right, so let us discuss it in more detail.
+ProPhoto and Adobe RGB give the photographer a wider segment of colors.
+On the other hand,

-sRGB provides you most adjustable options across different platforms like printers, monitors, laptops.
-Many computers and printers don’t have the ability to recognize or print Adobe RGB
+sRGB provides you most adjustable options across different platforms like printers, monitors, and laptops.
+Many computers and printers can’t recognize or print Adobe RGB

 Adobe RGB